• Skip to main content

 5. Continue alternating arms/legs for the required number of reps.

-6. Stop your set if you feel your lower back starting to lift off the floor.
+6. Stop your set if your lower back is lifting off the floor.

 #6.
 Plank to Push-Up Exercise